MayCXC/derp/README.md

 `ENVS` is an `IFS` delimited paths of profiles to source.

-`ENV` is the same environment variable received by the POSIX User Portability Utilities Shell. the default profile `envy.sh` is an entrypoint that loads the profiles in `ENVS`. it can be extended with its own utility functions in the same manner as other profiles.
+`ENV` is the same environment variable received by the POSIX User Portability Utilities Shell. its default value `envy.sh` is an entrypoint that loads the profiles in `ENVS`. this entrypoint can be extended with its own utility functions, in the same manner as other profiles.

 ## POSIX Shell Functions